kjcpaas/hotel-aggregator/docs/worklog.md

 ### Mapping supplier data to standard data

 After creating the standard models, we also need to map the data from the suppliers to the standard data structures.

+## Implementing queries

+Now that we have standardized data structure, we can proceed to implementing queries.

+### Find by hotel ID

+We need to filter the hotel list returned by each supplier by the id.

+This should return 1 or nothing.

+### Find by destination ID

+We need to filter the hotel list returned by each supplier by the destination id.

+This should return a list of hotels.
+It is an empty list when not hotels are found with the destination id.